Simularia/simulariatools/README.md

 piping **ggplot2** instructions with the `+` operator.

-In the following example, the original domain is cropped, colour levels are explicitely assigned and a legend name is provided through function arguments.
+In the following example, the original domain is cropped, colour levels are explicitly assigned and a legend name is provided through function arguments.
 Furthermore, `labs()` and `theme_minimal()` functions from **ggplot2** are used to remove axis labels and to change the overall
 theme: